Cadenabbia

 Cadenabbia is a favorite spring and autumn resort, owing to the great beauty of the scenery and of the vegetation, and its sheltered situation.
 It also serves as a health resort and a holiday place for travellers.
-A favoured travel destination of the British since the 19th century, it is the site of one of the first Anglican churches built in Italy (1891).
+A favoured travel destination of the British since the 19th century, it is the site of one of the first Anglican churches built in Italy, the Church of the Ascension (1891).

-Celebrity Connections

-Author Mary Shelley stayed in the Albergo Grande hotel in Cadenabbia from July 14-September 8, 1840 along with her son, Percy Florence Shelley.
-She described her experiences there in her travel narrative Rambles in Germany and Italy published in 1844.

-In 1853, Giulio Ricordi built a mansion, Villa Margherita Ricordi (Coordinates 45.994321N 9.238636E), in Cadenabbia di Griante on the shore of Lake Como where Verdi visited and is thought to have composed some parts of La Traviata.